 I was just served with court eviction papers - what do I do?

-If your landlord wants to evict you, he or she must file a court case against you called an “unlawful detainer.”
+If your landlord wants to evict you, they must file a court case against you called an “unlawful detainer.”
 The landlord must have someone serve you (give you) the court papers called a “Summons” and “Complaint.”

-You, the tenant, only have 5 calendar days after the date you received the court papers to respond to the court.
+You, the tenant, only have 5 court days after the date you received the court papers to respond to the court.

 Tenants often have defenses to eviction cases.
 Contact us to learn more about the eviction court process and possible defenses to the eviction.

 You can also click here for information about how to answer an eviction case.